81N55E/PNS_Polya/README.md

 # Installation

-With the devtool-package installed, you can use install_github("81N55E/PNS") to download and install the package in one go.
+With the devtool-package installed, you can use install_github("81N55E/PNS_Polya") to download and install the package in one go.
-Otherwise download the zipfile and use the "R CMD PolyasShinyUrn.tar.gz" in the terminal to install the package.
+Otherwise download the .zip file and use the command "R CMD PolyasShinyUrn.tar.gz" in the terminal to install the package.

 Load the package by library(PolyasShinyUrn).

 [Caution] The shiny package as well as the shinydashboard package should be installed and loaded.

-In your dedicated workspace runApp() to start the shiny app.
+In your dedicated workspace run polyasShinyRoundup() to start the shiny app.

 # When you run the app you can choose between two main options: